Almost every year we hear the Christmas story told (which is a great thing), but, do we ever read on?

 Particularly the first half, the child grew and became strong, filled with wisdom.
 How apt is that for us this time of year?
 We prepare to celebrate Jesus’ first coming then we quickly go back to our daily business…We tick over into a new year and return to what is ‘normal’ for us.

-Especially given how 2020 has gone, isn’t it time to find a new ‘normal’?
+Especially given how this last couple of years has gone, isn’t it time to find a new ‘normal’?

 Rather, how we ought to follow the example of Jesus – growing, becoming stronger, becoming filled with wisdom.